evansexon007/terraform-plan-ai-reviewer-ado/README.md

 ---

+## Why I built this

+In real Terraform delivery workflows, plan reviews can be difficult to do properly under time pressure.

+A Terraform plan can easily run to hundreds or thousands of lines, especially in Azure platform environments with networking, identity, monitoring, diagnostics, private endpoints, storage, AKS, App Gateway, WAF and RBAC changes.

+When someone is asked to review a long plan quickly, it is easy to miss important details such as:

+* A resource replacement hidden in the middle of the output
+* A public access setting changing from `false` to `true`
+* An NSG rule being opened to `0.0.0.0/0`
+* A diagnostic setting being removed
+* A Key Vault, RBAC or managed identity change
+* A storage account, disk or database deletion
+* A route table, private endpoint or DNS change with connectivity impact
+* A SKU, scale or capacity change with cost or performance impact

+I built this project to act as a second pair of eyes during the review process.

+The goal is not to let AI approve infrastructure changes automatically.
+The goal is to produce a quick, readable risk summary that helps the human reviewer focus on the parts of the plan that matter most.

+It is especially useful when:

+* The plan output is long
+* The reviewer is under time pressure
+* Multiple teams are submitting changes
+* The change spans several Azure services
+* The risk is not obvious from the Terraform output alone

+The reviewer remains human.
+The AI report is there to support faster, safer and more consistent review.

+---

 ## What it does

 The tool reads a Terraform plan text file, reviews the visible resource changes, and produces a markdown report such as: